Enhancing energy benchmarking in condos and co-ops

 “Building owners often don’t realize how much energy their building uses until they start benchmarking,” he says.
 “Transparency also can be a big incentive.
 If owners see that their building falls short relative to other properties, they are motivated to improve their position.
 No one wants to be at the bottom of the list.”

-The Energy Report Card also contains strategies that FS Energy has recommended and successfully implemented in other FirstService Residential managed buildings.
-“Because of these detailed reports, properties in the FirstService portfolio are the most informed in the industry when it comes to operational efficiency,” says Ouyang.
+The Energy Report Card also contains strategies FirstService Energy has recommended and successfully implemented in other FirstService Residential managed buildings.
+“Because of these detailed reports, properties in the FirstService portfolio are the most informed in the industry regarding operational efficiency,” says Erickson.

 It’s probably only a matter of time before energy benchmarking regulations come to your area.
 Getting ahead of the energy-saving curve will make it easier to comply when it does and will help your building rank higher right from the start.
-Your association – and the environment – will also benefit sooner from any improvements you make now to your building’s efficiency.
+Your association will also benefit sooner from any improvements you make now to your building’s efficiency.

-FS Energy looks forward to expanding its services to all cities that will require benchmarking compliance in the future.
-Learn more about how an experienced property management company can put you on the path toward saving energy and money for your association.
-Contact FirstService Residential today, North America’s leading condominium and co-op management company.
+Learn more about how an experienced property management company can put you on the path toward energy and cost savings for your association.
+Contact FirstService Residential today and see how we’re making life simplified.